Chester school protests

 The Chester school protests were a series of demonstrations that occurred from November 1963 through April 1964 in Chester, Pennsylvania.
-The demonstrations focused on ending the de facto segregation that resulted in the racial categorization of Chester public schools, even after the landmark Supreme Court case Brown v.
-The Board of Education of Topeka (1954).
+The demonstrations aimed to end the de facto segregation of Chester public schools that persisted after the 1954 Supreme Court case Brown v.
+The Board of Education of Topeka.
 The racial unrest and civil rights protests were led by Stanley Branche of the Committee for Freedom Now (CFFN) and George Raymond of the National Association for the Advancement of Colored Persons (NAACP).

+The protests intensified from February to April 1964, featuring civil rights rallies, marches, pickets, boycotts, and sit-ins.
+More than 600 people were arrested.
+National civil rights leaders such as Dick Gregory, Gloria Richardson, and Malcolm X came to Chester to support the demonstrations.

-In April 1964, a series of almost nightly protests brought chaos to Chester.
+In April 1964, almost nightly protests brought chaos to Chester.
 The city deputized firemen and trash collectors to help handle demonstrators and the State of Pennsylvania deployed 50 state troopers to assist the 77-member Chester police force.
-The demonstrations were marked by violence and police brutality which led to Chester being dubbed the "Birmingham of the North" by James Farmer.
-Over 600 people were arrested over a two-month period of civil rights rallies, marches, pickets, boycotts and sit-ins.
-National civil rights leaders such as Dick Gregory, Gloria Richardson and Malcolm X came to Chester in support of the demonstrations.
-Pennsylvania Governor William Scranton convinced protestors to obey a court-ordered moratorium on demonstrations by forming the Pennsylvania Human Relations Committee to hold hearings on school desegregation.
+The demonstrations were marked by violence and police brutality; activist James Farmer dubbed Chester the "Birmingham of the North".

+The protests came to an end on April 26, when Pennsylvania Governor William Scranton convinced protestors to obey a court-ordered moratorium on demonstrations by forming the Pennsylvania Human Relations Committee to hold hearings on school desegregation.

-The protests resulted in the Pennsylvania Human Relations Committee determination that the Chester School Board had violated the law and the Chester School District was ordered to desegregate the city's six predominantly African-American schools.
-The city appealed the ruling, which delayed implementation, however the schools were eventually desegregated.
+In November 1964, the committee concluded that the Chester School Board had violated the law.
+The Chester School District was ordered to desegregate the city's six predominantly African-American schools.
+The city appealed the ruling, which delayed implementation, but eventually desegregated the schools.

-Contributing Factors
+Contributing factors

-Economic Disparity
+Economic disparity

-During the 1950s and 60s, most of Chester's labor force participated in low-paying service positions or industrial work while manufacturing jobs were declining.
-White and educated residents of Chester fled to suburban Delaware County to pursue better employment prospects and housing as more black residents moved into Chester.
-From 1950 and 1960 the white population decreased by 19% and the black population increased by 53%.
-With the white exodus, residential segregation fortified.
-80% of the black population resided in a cluster of census tracts in central Chester.
-White families that remained in Chester retained a higher income than black families in the city, with the median income for white families $5,880 and the median income for black families $4,059.
-Black families constituted 50% of the impoverished population in Chester while white families only constituted 25%.
+As manufacturing in Chester declined during the 1950s and 1960s, most of Chester's labor force worked in low-paying service positions or industrial work.
+White and educated residents of Chester fled to suburban Delaware County to pursue better jobs and housing as more black residents moved into Chester.
+From 1950 to 1960, the white population decreased by 19% and the black population increased by 53%.
+The white exodus fortified residential segregation, until 80% of the black population lived in a cluster of census tracts in central Chester.
+White families that remained in Chester had a higher average income than black families: the median income for white families was $5,880 and the median income for black families $4,059.
+Black families constituted half of the impoverished population in Chester; white families, 25%.